yugabyte/platform-go-client/docs/CommunicationPorts.md

 NewCommunicationPortsWithDefaults instantiates a new CommunicationPorts object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetInternalYsqlServerRpcPort

+`func (o *CommunicationPorts) GetInternalYsqlServerRpcPort() int32`

+GetInternalYsqlServerRpcPort returns the InternalYsqlServerRpcPort field if non-nil, zero value otherwise.

+### GetInternalYsqlServerRpcPortOk

+`func (o *CommunicationPorts) GetInternalYsqlServerRpcPortOk() (*int32, bool)`

+GetInternalYsqlServerRpcPortOk returns a tuple with the InternalYsqlServerRpcPort field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInternalYsqlServerRpcPort

+`func (o *CommunicationPorts) SetInternalYsqlServerRpcPort(v int32)`

+SetInternalYsqlServerRpcPort sets InternalYsqlServerRpcPort field to given value.

+### HasInternalYsqlServerRpcPort

+`func (o *CommunicationPorts) HasInternalYsqlServerRpcPort() bool`

+HasInternalYsqlServerRpcPort returns a boolean if a field has been set.

 ### GetMasterHttpPort